matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### Important Docker Commands.

 1. 'docker images': To list all the docker images present in the Docker server.
-2. 'docker image inspect [image-id]': To display detailed image information for a given image id.
+2. 'docker image inspect [image-ID]': To display detailed image information for a given image ID.
-3. 'docker image rm [image-id]': To remove one or more images for a given image ids.
+3. 'docker image rm [image-ID]': To remove one or more images for a given image IDs.
 4. 'docker build . -t [image-name]': To generate a docker image based on a Dockerfile.
 5. 'docker run -p [hostport]:[containerport] [image_name]': To start a docker based on a given image.
 6. 'docker ps': To show all running containers.
 7. 'docker ps -a': To show all containers including running and stopped.
-8. 'dokcer container start [container-id]': To start one or more stopped containers.
+8. 'dokcer container start [container-ID]': To start one or more stopped containers.
-9. 'docker container pause [container-id]': To pause all processed within one or more container.
+9. 'docker container pause [container-ID]': To pause all processed within one or more container.
-10. 'docker container unpause [container-id]': To resume/unpause all processed within one or more containers.
+10. 'docker container unpause [container-ID]': To resume/unpause all processed within one or more containers.
-11. 'docker container stop [container-id]': To stop one or more running containers.
+11. 'docker container stop [container-ID]': To stop one or more running containers.
-12. 'docker container kill [container-id]': To kill one or more running container instantly.
+12. 'docker container kill [container-ID]': To kill one or more running container instantly.
-13. 'docker container restart [container-id]': To restart one or more containers.
+13. 'docker container restart [container-ID]': To restart one or more containers.
-14. 'docker container inspect [container-id]': To inspect all the details for a given container id.
+14. 'docker container inspect [container-ID]': To inspect all the details for a given container ID.
-15. 'docker container logs [container-id]': To fetch the logs of a given container id.
+15. 'docker container logs [container-ID]': To fetch the logs of a given container ID.
-16. 'docker container logs -f [container-id]': To follow log output of a given container id.
+16. 'docker container logs -f [container-ID]': To follow log output of a given container ID.
-17. 'docker rm [container-id]': To remove one or more containers based on container ids.
+17. 'docker rm [container-ID]': To remove one or more containers based on container IDs.
 18. 'docker container prune': To remove all stopped containers.
 19. 'docker image push [container_registry/username:tag]': To push an image from a container registry.
 20. 'docker image pull [container_registry/username:tag]': To pull an image form a container registry.
 21. 'docker image prune': To remove all unused images.
 22. 'docker container stats': To show all containers statistics like CPU, memory, I/O usage.
 23. 'docker system prune': Remove stopped containers, dangling images, and unused networks, volumes, and cache.
-24. 'docker rmi [image-id]': To remove one or more images based on image ids.
+24. 'docker rmi [image-ID]': To remove one or more images based on image IDs.
 25. 'docker login -u [username]': To login in to docker hub container registry.
 26. 'docker logout': To login out from docker hub container registry.
 27. 'docker history [image-name]': Displays the Intermediate layers and commands that were executed when building the image.
-28. 'docker exec -it [container-id] sh': To open a shell inside a running container and execute commands.
+28. 'docker exec -it [container-ID] sh': To open a shell inside a running container and execute commands.
 29. 'docker compose up': To create and start containers based on given docker compose file.
 30. 'docker compose down': To stop and remove containers from services defined in the Compose file.